Forms of Slavery

 The abusers often use threats or violence making the victim feel they have no choice or way out of the situation.

+One or both people do not, or cannot consent to the marriage.
 It is estimated each year, 12 million girls are married before the age of 18.

 Child Marriage is any formal or informal unification where one or both parties are under the age of 18.

-born without freedom
+born without the right to freedom

 Child Labour / Exploitation